GU4243-ADS/project-3-algorithms-project-4-algorithms-group-4/README.md

 Term: Spring 2018

-+ Project title: [a title]
++ Project title: Collaborative Filtering
-+ Team Number: [a number]
++ Team Number: Group 4
-+ Team Members: [a list of team members]
++ Team Members: Noah Chasek-Macfoy, Judy Jinhui Cheng, Mingyue Kong, Yun Li, Nicole Smith
 + Project summary: [a short summary]

-Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+Contribution statement: [default]Mingyue and Yun completed the memory model, and Mingyue wrote the ranking score evaluation.
+Judy did the neighborhood selection model on Pearson correlations.
+Noah and Nicole worked on the EM algorithm.
+More spefically, Nicole and Noah tag-teamed the E-step and the Bayesian prediction function.
+Noah wrote the M-step and Nicole worked on the mean absolute error.
+Nicole annotated the main.Rmd and the readme files on Github.
+All team members contributed to the GitHub repository and prepared the presentation.
+All team members approve our work presented in our GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.